Five-second rule: Rutgers University

-A pediatrician criticized the study for discounting the danger in consuming certain foods dropped onto floors.
+A pediatrician criticized the study for discounting the danger in consuming food after one touches other surfaces like refrigerator handles, light switches, and wallets, which have been found to be similarly contaminated with bacteria.

 Other

-A 2006 study at Clemson University was unable to verify the rule, when looking at tile, wood, and carpet floors.
-It indicated that bacteria can survive on the ground for a long time.

 A 2014 study by biology students at Aston University in England suggested that there may be a basis for the five-second rule.
 Anthony Hilton, head of microbiology at Aston University, indicated in 2017 that food dropped on a seemingly clean floor for a few moments can be eaten with minimal risk.
+According to Hilton, moist foods that are left on the floor for more than 30 seconds are contaminated with 10 times more bacteria than food that has been left on the floor for 3 seconds.

 Informal

 The five-second rule was featured in an episode of the Discovery Channel series MythBusters, which discovered that there was no significant difference in the number of bacteria collected.
 The aspects that affect the contamination process is the moisture, surface geometry and the location.

-Ted Allen put the rule to the test in an episode of Food Detectives, and found that bacteria will cling to food immediately.
+An episode of Food Detectives found that bacteria will cling to food immediately.

-The YouTube channel Vsauce also dedicated a video to this topic, concluding that it would be more correct to call it the "Don't Touch Food That's Fallen on the Floor Rule".